 - Frank Lee Pharmacology, pathogenesis & Parkinson’s disease, molecular neurobiology, schizophrenia

-- Lawrence McCandless Biostatistics, epidemiology, meta-analysis, Bayesian statistics
+- Lawrence McCandless Biostatistics, epidemiology and environmental health

 - Hasina Samji Epidemiology, biostatistics, infectious diseases, implementation science methods, marginalized populations, health services provision, global health, health innovation